QuickBooks Blog

 Find out how your business is performing.
 Complete this short questionnaire to receive a free personalised Business Health Check report!

-Unearned revenue vs. deferred revenue
+Unearned revenue vs deferred revenue

 Unearned revenue and deferred revenue are the same thing.
-As well as deferred income and unpaid income, they are all various ways of saying unearned revenue in accounting.
+As well as deferred income and unpaid income, they are all various ways of saying “unearned revenue” in accounting.

-Examples of unearned revenue
+Examples of recording unearned revenue

 For an unearned revenue example, let's take a look at James.
 James enjoys surprises, so he decides to order a six-month subscription service to a popular mystery box company where he will receive a themed box each month full of surprise items.
 James pays Beeker's Mystery Boxes $40 per box for a six-month subscription totalling $240.